 In this blog, I am sharing 5 reasons why I believe Interior Design and Feng Shui are the perfect marriage of form, function, design and energy.

-CORE PRINCIPLES OF FENG SHUI AND ENERGY FLOW
+CORE PRINCIPLES OF FORM SCHOOL FENG SHUI AND ENERGY FLOW

 Ancient Chinese masters discovered the strategic placement of buildings and elements to enhance protection and well being as early as 5000 years ago.
 Not much has changed since then in terms of comfort and sense of well being.
 Comfort is based on safety.
 Ever wondered why most people choose a booth over a table in a restaurant or why a bouquet of flowers makes for a more cheerful gift than a cactus?
 It’s all about setting our survival instincts at ease and letting nature’s beauty and spatial order allow our eyes and minds to rest.